wzy19840102/academic/mypage/content/post/indoor/index.md

   placement: 3
   caption: ''
 ---
-In this study, we investigate using OpenStreetMap data to integrate indoor and outdoor route planning for pedestrians.
+In this study, we investigated using OpenStreetMap data to integrate indoor and outdoor route planning for pedestrians.
 * Constructed 3D indoor environments from OSM data
 * Developed a web application for 3D maps
 * Generated 3D CityGML models from OpenStreetMap